Augustine Magdalena Waworuntu

-Dra.
 Augustine Magdalena Waworuntu (4 June 1899 – 21 November 1987), was an Indonesian politician who became the first post-federal Indonesian mayor of Manado and the first female mayor of Manado.

 Early life

 Waworuntu was born on 4 June 1899 as the daughter of Albertus Lasut Waworuntu, a member of the Volksraad.
 She began to studied at the Sekolah Rendah (Elementary School) in Manado, then at the age of 14, she moved to Batavia and lived in a monastery.
 She continued to study at the Hoogere Burgerschool (Junior High School), and in 1917, she was the first Indonesian woman to held a certificate for teaching the French language.
 During her period in Jakarta, she participated in the Youth Pledge.

 During the Japanese occupation of the Dutch East Indies, she became the member of the Committee for Forming Scientific Terms in the Indonesian Language, alongside prominent figures such as Sutan Takdir Alisjahbana.
 After the Proclamation of Indonesian Independence, she began to teach French and German in high schools.